cpkleynhans/sdk-api/sdk-api-src/content/sysinfoapi/nf-sysinfoapi-getlogicalprocessorinformationex.md

 To compile an application that uses this function, set _WIN32_WINNT &gt;= 0x0601.
 For more information, see <a href="/windows/desktop/WinProg/using-the-windows-headers">Using the Windows Headers</a>.

 > [!NOTE]
-> Starting with *TBD Release Iron*, the behavior of this and other NUMA functions has been modified to better support systems with nodes containing more that 64 processors.
+> Starting with *Windows Server 2022*, the behavior of this and other NUMA functions has been modified to better support systems with nodes containing more that 64 processors.
 For more information about this change, including information about enabling the old behavior of this API, see [NUMA Support](/windows/win32/procthread/numa-support).

-### Behavior starting with TBD Release Iron
+### Behavior starting with Windows Server 2022

 Requests for [RelationNumaNode](../winnt/ne-winnt-logical_processor_relationship.md) will return [NUMA_NODE_RELATIONSHIP](../winnt/ns-winnt-numa_node_relationship.md) structures that contain only the affinity of the node within it's primary group.
 The [GroupCount](../winnt/ns-winnt-numa_node_relationship.md) value will be 1 and the structure size is fixed.